Favourited 828 times

-We will come up with a regular, though generally very flexible schedule for you so that you can plan other activities around it.
-Most of our WorkAway guests have had 3 days per week entirely off to explore and to do other small jobs for pay through connections of ours here on the island.
-We would love to employ you for another full day of care for Aden (usually on Monday’s), is you're open to that.
-If you need to save additional money for travels, we might be able to help you to find other work (e.g., childcare, cleaning, painting, carpentry, gardening, etc.).
-You also have the option of getting access to unlimited free yoga classes at the yoga studio (The Well on Bowen) in exchange for help with cleaning and other small tasks if that interests you (I am a founder and former owner of the studio).
+Saskia will come up with a regular, though generally very flexible schedule for you so that you can plan other activities around it.
+Most of our WorkAway guests have had 3 days per week entirely off to explore and to do other jobs for pay through connections of ours here on the island.
+If you need to save additional money for travels, we might be able to help you to find other work (e.g., cleaning, painting, carpentry, gardening, etc.) at the retreat Center that Saskia runs (reachable by forest trails on foot—a pretty great commute!).

 This would be a great set up for somebody who wants a home base in Western Canada for a longer stint, to advance their career (or career prospects) through the work in the lower mainland or through language study (there are lots of language schools for non-English speakers), and for somebody who loves young children.
 You will be an important support person for our family.
 It goes without saying that, in exchange, we will do our best to support you to enjoy your time here, and to make it really fun.
 We may do little trips together (to Whistler, Vancouver Island, and so on), so you will also get to see a bit of the West Coast (if you like!).